Plastisol: Uses

+Containers

+Plastisol is a common sealing surface applied to steel lids that are used for consumer glassware products.
+Typically, a hot liquid product is poured inside a glass container.
+A Plastisol-lined lid is then screwed tightly onto the glass container's finish.
+As the product and glassware cool, a seal is formed at the interface between the Plastisol and the glass.
+A customer will later open the lid and hear an inrush of air into the mouth of the glassware.
+The steel lid will also make an additional "pop" when it returns to a relaxed, unpressurized state.
+These sounds indicate to the customer that the seal had been working properly up until that time.

+After the seal is broken, replacing the lid may not be air- and water- tight unless the heat process is repeated to soften the Plastisol.

 Textile ink

 Plastisol is used as ink for screen-printing onto textiles.
 Plastisols are the most commonly used inks for printing designs onto garments, and are particularly useful for printing opaque graphics on dark fabrics.

 Plastisol inks are not water-soluble.
 The ink is composed of PVC particles suspended in a plasticizing emulsion, and will not dry if left in the screen for extended periods.
 Garments don't need to be washed after printing.
 Plastisol inks are recommended for printing on colored fabric.
 On lighter fabric, plastisol is extremely opaque and can retain a bright image for many years with proper care.

 Plastisol inks will not dry, but must be cured.
 Curing can be done with a flash dryer, or any oven.
 Most plastisols need to reach a temperature of about 180 degrees Celsius (350 Fahrenheit) for full curing.
 Plastisol tends to sit atop the fabric instead of soaking into the fibres, giving the print a raised, plasticized texture.
 Other inks can produce a softer feel.
 It is also used for high density (HD) prints.
 In this process, multiple coats of ink are applied, with a curing step between each coat.